 I found a philanthropic RFP and would like to respond.
 What should I do?

-CFR can help you prepare materials to submit in a response to an RFP.
-In addition, when the number of Rutgers applicants allowed by the sponsor is finite (i.e. a limited submission opportunity), CFR works with numerous university partners to coordinate the candidate selection process and assist the successful applicants in preparing their documents for submission.
+CFR can help you prepare materials to submit in a response to a Request for Proposal (RFP).
+In addition, when the number of Rutgers applicants allowed by the sponsor is finite (i.e. a limited submission opportunity), CFR can assist you in working with the Office of Research and Economic Development and other partners involved in the candidate selection process.
+We can then assist successful applicants in preparing their documents for submission.

-If you would like to respond to a philanthropic RFP, particularly a limited submission opportunity, please contact firstname.lastname@example.org
+If you would like to respond to a philanthropic RFP, please contact email@example.com

 I’m new to Rutgers and am interested in seeking philanthropic support for my work – how do I get started?